John Denver: Personal life

 Denver's first marriage, in 1967, was to Annie Martell of St. Peter, Minnesota.
 She was the subject of his song "Annie's Song", which he composed in 10 minutes as he sat on a Colorado ski lift.
 They lived in Edina, Minnesota, from 1968 to 1971.
 After the success of "Rocky Mountain High", inspired by a camping trip with Annie and some friends, Denver bought a residence in Aspen, Colorado.
 He lived in Aspen until his death.

-The Denvers adopted a boy, Zachary John, and a girl, Anna Kate, who Denver said were "meant to be" theirs.
+The Denvers adopted two young children, who Denver said were "meant to be" theirs.
 Denver once said, "I'll tell you the best thing about me.
 I'm some guy's dad; I'm some little gal's dad.
 When I die, Zachary John and Anna Kate's father, boy, that's enough for me to be remembered by.
 That's more than enough."
-Zachary was the subject of "A Baby Just Like You", a song that included the line "Merry Christmas, little Zachary" which he wrote for Frank Sinatra.
+His adopted son, Zachary, was the subject of "A Baby Just Like You", a song that included the line "Merry Christmas, little Zachary" which he wrote for Frank Sinatra.

 Denver and Martell divorced in 1982.
 In a 1983 interview shown in the documentary John Denver: Country Boy (2013), Denver said that career demands drove them apart.
 Martell said they were too young and immature to deal with Denver's sudden success.
 To drive home the point that their assets were being split in the divorce, he cut their marital bed in half with a chainsaw.

-Denver married Australian actress Cassandra Delaney in 1988 after a two-year courtship.
-Settling at Denver's home in Aspen, the couple had a daughter, Jesse Belle.
-Denver and Delaney separated in 1991 and divorced in 1993.
+In 1988, Denver married Australian actress Cassandra Delaney after a two-year courtship.
+Settling at Denver's home in Aspen, they had a daughter.
+Denver and Delaney separated in 1991 and divorced two years later.
 Of his second marriage, Denver said that "before our short-lived marriage ended in divorce, she managed to make a fool of me from one end of the valley to the other."

 Driving under the influence charges

 In 1993, Denver pleaded guilty to a drunken driving charge and was placed on probation.
-In August 1994 while still on probation, he was again charged with misdemeanor driving under the influence after crashing his Porsche into a tree in Aspen.
+In August 1994, while still on probation, he was again charged with misdemeanor driving under the influence after crashing his Porsche into a tree in Aspen.

 In October 1995, following Denver's drunk-driving conviction, the Federal Aviation Administration (FAA) directed Denver to abstain from alcohol if he wished to continue flying airplanes.
-In 1996, the (FAA) determined that Denver was medically disqualified from operating an aircraft due to his failure to abstain from alcohol.
+In 1996, the FAA determined that Denver was medically disqualified from operating an aircraft due to his failure to abstain from alcohol.

 Although a July 1997 trial resulted in a hung jury on the second DUI charge, prosecutors later decided to reopen the case, which was closed only after Denver died in October 1997.